 Step 2: Submit an Application

 Submit a completed application and fee at least two weeks before your event.
+If this is your first time applying for a temporary restaurant license, you are required to apply for a 30-day license.
 An inspector will review your application and inspect your booth on the first day of the event.
 Additional inspections may occur if serious public health issues are not corrected.

 A completed operational plan review must be submitted with an application for Intermittent and seasonal licenses.

 - Single event (1-30 days): $135

 - Annual administrative service fee (for benevolent organizations): $50

 Temporary event licenses are valid for a specific time frame:

 - Single event license - good for that event only.
 A new license is required for each event.

 - Intermittent event license - you must apply for a new license after 30 days